-Bear traps tempt traders into entering short positions based on the expectation that price will continue to fall which never happens.
+Bear traps tempt traders into entering short positions based on the expectation that the price will continue to fall which never happens.

-The gullible and/or amateur traders who fall into the bear trap will often go short, thinking the price will drop further.
+The gullible and or amateur traders who fall into the bear trap will often go short, thinking the price will drop further.
 They start shopping online for Lambos thinking they’ll be rich soon.

 At that point, the institutional traders who set the trap will buy at a lower price and will release the “trap”.
 This counter move produces a trap and often leads to sharp rallies.